 5. Continue to advocate for the rights of all children and young people to the arts, and particularly in times of challenge, of widespread anxiety and isolation.

-We will endeavour to be sensible, compassionate and creative in our response to this pandemic, and we ask all our members to join with us in this moment of crisis.
+We will endeavour to be sensible, compassionate and creative in our response to this pandemic, and we ask all our members to continue to journey with us through this period of crisis and upheaval.
 Together we can ensure that the arts continue to be an inspiration and a comfort to all of us in these challenging times.

 The Coronavirus hotline WHATSAPP number is 060 023 3456.